Linaro/website/_posts/previous/2015-07-30-a-short-history-of-the-future-part-ii.md

 ---
 author: david.rusling
 categories:
-- Blog
+  - blog
 comments: true
 date: 2015-07-30 21:57:38
+description:
-description: In the last episode, I talked about how Linaro got started and how the mobile market matured.
+  In the last episode, I talked about how Linaro got started and how the mobile market matured.
 In this blog I write about how Linaro evolved.
+excerpt:
-excerpt: In the last episode, I talked about how Linaro got started and how the mobile market matured.
+  In the last episode, I talked about how Linaro got started and how the mobile market matured.
 In this blog I write about how Linaro evolved.
 layout: post
 link: /blog/a-short-history-of-the-future-part-ii/
 slug: a-short-history-of-the-future-part-ii
 tags:
   - arm
   - connect
   - Linaro
   - Linux
   - Linux on Arm
   - Opensource
 title: A Short History of the Future - Part II
 wordpress_id: 9107
 ---